| What is my company worth? What are the ratios used by analysts to determine

 investments due to emergence of another related innovation in future, or

+the possibility of abandoning the project.
 The option is worth something because the future value of the

 asset is uncertain.
 Uncertainty increases the value of the option, because